itzrossyo/Birmingham-egg-milestone-project/README.md

 ### Languages Used:

-- HTML and CSS and some a tiny javascript (for creating the btn) were used to create this website.
+- HTML
+- CSS
+- Javascript
+- jquery

 ### Frameworks, Libraries & Programs Used: